eher97/osticket-prereqs/README.md

 <p>
 I hope the steps to install osTicket in a Virtual Machine on Azure was easy to understand.
-If you have any questions, feel free to contact me at eileen.her97@gmail.com!
 </p>